jvf/connscale/README.md

 ```
 Client1 = connscale:client_start(client1).
 ```
 `client1` needs to a key in the configuration of the `connscale` application (the `env` part in the `.app` file), indicating the hostname of the remote node designated to run the client.
-This starts a remote node using the Erlang `slave` module and starts the client application on that node.
+This starts a remote node using the Erlang's `slave` module and starts the client application on that node.
 Multiple client applications can be started if more hosts are available.

 We can now start client connections with `connscale:connections_start(10, Client1).` (this starts 10 client connetions).